howto-pmltr/howto-FE/README.md

 *Profile page that shows all of your public and private articles.
 *Like articles.
 *Seamlessly update articles and steps without leaving the article.
+\*Conditionally rendered components to reduce overall amount of reused code and redundant components.

 ##Development Roadmap